stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 ## Federated voting

-Federated voting allows each node to confirm some statement `a`.
-Not every attempt at federated voting may succeed--an attempt to vote on statement `a` may get stuck, with the result that nodes can confirm neither `a` nor its negation `!a`.
+Federated voting allows each node to confirm some statement.
+Not every attempt at federated voting may succeed--an attempt to vote on some statement `a` may get stuck, with the result that nodes can confirm neither `a` nor its negation `!a`.
 However, when a node succeeds in confirming a statement `a`, federated voting guarantees two things:

-1. In a configuration and failure scenario in which it is possible for any protocol to guarantee safety (i.e., quorum intersection holds despite ill-behaved nodes), no two well-behaved nodes will confirm contradictory statements.
+1. No two well-behaved nodes will confirm contradictory statements in any configuration and failure scenario in which any protocol can guarantee safety for the two nodes (i.e., quorum intersection for the two nodes holds despite ill-behaved nodes).

-2. If the condition for #1 holds and the node confirming `a` is a member of one or more quorums consisting entirely of well-behaved nodes, then eventually every member of every such a quorum will confirm `a`.
+2. If a node that is guaranteed safety by #1 confirms a statement `a`, and that node is a member of one or more quorums consisting entirely of well-behaved nodes, then eventually every member of every such a quorum will also confirm `a`.

 Intuitively, these conditions are key to ensuring agreement among nodes as well as a weak form of liveness (absence of stuck states) that is compatible with the FLP impossibility result [@?FLP].

-As a node `v` collects federated voting messages for a given statement, two thresholds trigger state transitions in `v` depending on the message.
+As a node `v` collects federated voting messages for a given message `m`, two thresholds trigger state transitions in `v` depending on the message.
 We define these thresholds as follows:

-* _quorum threshold_:  When `v` receives a message from every member of a quorum to which it belongs (including `v` itself)
+* _quorum threshold_:  When every member of a quorum to which `v` belongs (including `v` itself) has issued message `m`

-* _blocking threshold_:  When `v` receives the message from at least one member of every one of its quorum slices (which does not require `v` itself to have issued the statement)
+* _blocking threshold_:  When at least one member of each of `v`'s
+  quorum slices (a set that does not necessarily include `v` itself) has issued message `m`

-Each node `v` can make two types of representation with respect to a statement `a` during federated voting:  _vote_ `a` and _accept_ `a`.
+Each node `v` can send three types of message with respect to a statement `a` during federated voting:  _vote_ `a`, _accept_ `a`, and _vote-or-accept_ `a`.

 * _vote_ `a` states that `a` is a valid statement and constitutes a promise by `v` not to vote for any contradictory message, such as